Get Started!

 • If a client intends to harm himself or herself.
 The therapist will make every effort to work with the individual to ensure their safety.
 However, if an individual does not cooperate, additional measures may need to be taken.

-For weekly services, I provide a monthly statement with the necessary codes if you’d like to submit your receipts for reimbursement.
-In my experience, insurances typically reimburse clients between 50%-80% of the fee.
-To find out about your particular coverage, you can call the number on the back of your insurance card and ask to speak with a mental health representative.
+In my experience, insurances typically reimburse between 50%-80% of the fees.
+To find out about your exact coverage, you can call the number on the back of your insurance card and ask to speak with a mental health representative:

 Ask what your out-of-network coverage is for the following codes: